 #SHRM18 will expand your perspective – on your organization, on your career, and on the way you approach HR.
 Join us in Chicago June 17-20, 2018

-2017 limits for commuting, adoption and other benefits also announced
+Tax-exclusion limits for commuting and adoption benefits also edge up

 Members may download one copy of our sample forms and templates for your personal use within your organization.
 Please note that all such forms and policies should be reviewed by your legal counsel for compliance with applicable law, and should be modified to suit your organization’s culture, industry, and practices.
 Neither members nor non-members may reproduce such samples in any other way (e.g., to republish in a book or use for a commercial purpose) without SHRM’s permission.
 To request permission for specific items, click on the “reuse permissions” button on the page where you find the item.

-The increase in the cost-of-living index—up 1.09 percent between the third quarters of 2015 and 2016—was enough to meet the statutory thresholds that trigger rate adjustments for some employee benefits, but not for others.
+The increase in the cost-of-living index—up 2.2 percent for the 12 months ending in September, was enough to meet the statutory thresholds that trigger rate adjustments for these benefits.

 two options for handling unused funds in a health FSA at year-end that employers can adopt: